Skip to main content

 FairyRing: Confidentiality Provider

 FairyRing operates as a dedicated confidentiality execution layer.
 Its core logic is implemented as CosmWasm contracts that maintain a confidential ledger of encrypted balances per account and per asset.
-These contracts process confidential transfers based on ZK proof verification and lightweight homomorphic addition/subtraction, ensuring that all balance updates are internally consistent while never exposing the underlying amounts.
+These contracts process confidential transactions based on ZK proof verification and lightweight homomorphic addition/subtraction, ensuring that all balance updates are internally consistent while never exposing the underlying amounts.

 EVM Escrow Contract